stuartMoorhouse/elastic-event-hub-policy-terraform/README.md

 ### Script Directory
 - `script/api-transform.py` - Utility to transform API calls to Terraform
 - `script/api-call.json` - Example API call from Kibana (sanitized)

-## Security Notes

-- Never commit `terraform.tfvars` with real credentials
-- Use environment variables or secure secret management for production
-- The `.gitignore` file is configured to exclude sensitive files

 ## Known Issues